Nerdware-LLC/fixit-cloud-modules/README.md

-# Fixit Cloud ☁️
+# Fixit Cloud ☁️ MODULES

-Terraform modules for implementing Fixit Cloud architecture.
+Terraform modules for defining Fixit Cloud architecture.

-**See fixit-cloud-live for the Terragrunt files which implement these modules.**
+**Check out the [fixit-cloud-live][fixit-cloud-live] repo to view the Terragrunt files which implement these modules.**

 ---